nirmit2810/CS552-Assignment-1/README.md

-# CS552-Assignment-1
+# repo-OS
-Create a MemOS

-I think we should have the repo name changed so that people can't search for it
+Create some kind of OS for some class